vib-tcp/introduction_2_HPC/chapters/01_LessonOverview.md

 >>
 >> 2. Access existing HPC infrastructures in Flanders such as VSC and VIB Data Core
 >>
->> 3. Use the different evironments in the HPC (storage, analysis, debug)
+>> 3. Use the different environments in the HPC (storage, analysis, debug)
 >>
 >> 4. Querying and using modules and its versions in the HPC
 >>